tetcoin/ink-docs/docs/getting-started/compiling.md

 cargo +nightly contract build
 ```

-This special command will turn your ink! project into a Wasm binary, a metadata file (which contains the contract's ABI) and a `.contract` file which bundles both.
+This special command will turn your pro! project into a Wasm binary, a metadata file (which contains the contract's ABI) and a `.contract` file which bundles both.
 This `.contract` file can be used for deploying your contract to your chain.
 If all goes well, you should see a `target` folder which contains these files:

 ```